KeithBremer/CYF-DB-Module/extra/extra-1/extra_sql.md

 ---

-Transactions prevent other users (database sessions) from making changes to the same rows that have been changed in another transaction.
+Transactions prevent other users (database sessions) from making changes to the same rows that have been changed in another open transaction.
 This is done using 'locks'.
 Locks do not exist physically but are a software mechanism that can be used by code (e.g. the RDBMS) to ensure that multiple processes can work consistently and safely with the same data.

 PostgreSQL uses row locking by default for INSERT, UPDATE and DELETE, preventing other processes from changing rows that you have changed.
 If another change to a locked row is attempted while your transaction is active then that command waits until the lock is released, with either a `COMMIT` or a `ROLLBACK`.